 Discover the rich past of Wake Forest, one of 11 municipalities in the Raleigh area and the birthplace of Wake Forest College (now Wake Forest University in Winston-Salem, N.C.).
 The Wake Forest Historical Museum houses a vast collection of photographs, books and artifacts, while offering an even deeper dive into history with guest speaker lectures.
 Also check out the restored home of Dr. Calvin Jones, physician, founder of the N.C.
 Medical Society and one-time mayor of Raleigh.

 A local favorite is Millbrook Exchange Off-Leash Dog Park, recently renovated after winning a nationwide contest sponsored by Purina.
 In addition to fun agility elements, dig pits and water fountains, the park also features separate play spaces for large and small breeds.
-Other great parks to check out include Jack Smith Dog Park in Cary, Apex Nature Dog Park and Oakwood Dog Park, which is just a short walk from Yellow Dog Bread Company, a great place to grab a quick snack.
+Other great parks to check out include Jack Smith Dog Park in Cary and Apex Nature Dog Park.

 Visitors have been attending the Raleigh Flea Market, located on the North Carolina State Fairgrounds, every weekend since 1971.
 More than 600 vendors turn up every Sat. and Sun. from 9am-6pm to showcase everything from antiques and collectibles to handcrafts, furniture, homemade goodies, clothing, jewelry and more.